 When it comes to your IP and trade secrets, you don't want to mess around.
 This information is what makes your business unique, valuable, and operational.
-So, whether your IP is a formula, computer code, a customer list, or even a business plan using your virtual data room as secure file storage for documents at rest helps set your business up for future success by preventing potentially catastrophic consequences of an unintended or vengeful distribution of information.
+So, whether your IP is a formula, computer code, a customer list, or even a business plan, using your virtual data room as secure file storage for documents at rest helps set your business up for future success by preventing potentially catastrophic consequences of an unintended or vengeful distribution of information.

 2. Securing Employee Information

 Your employees are literally the heartbeat of your business.
 They are the living and breathing parts of business that make everything possible.
 As an employer it is your responsibility to ensure that their personally identifiable information is kept secure.
-And, if you don't, you and your business could suffer greatly, should an data breach occur.
+And, if you don't, you and your business could suffer greatly, should a data breach occur.
 Just ask Sony, and their former executives.
-Their 2014 security breach that exposed over 3,000 current and former employees and private executive communication, has reportedly resulted in $4.5M in reimbursements, plus an additional $3.5M in attorney fees.
+Their 2014 security breach that exposed over 3,000 current and former employees and private executive communication has reportedly resulted in $4.5M in reimbursements, plus an additional $3.5M in attorney fees.
 Using a VDR is a simple and cost effective way to store all of your HR documents.

 3. Preventing Data Leaks

-Maintaining the security of your business' private information can be done fairly easily using a virtual data room.
-Storing information in the data room gives businesses complete transparency into how employees, and other permitted parties are interacting with each document.
-Audit logs can produce detailed daily reports for room administrators, showing every document interaction, and unique watermarks discourage data leaks by showing the viewers name on every document-something that Uber and Lyft both had to learn the hard way.
+Maintaining the security of your private business information can be done fairly easily using a virtual data room.
+Storing information in the data room gives businesses complete transparency into how employees and other permitted parties are interacting with each document.
+Audit logs can produce detailed daily reports for room administrators, showing every document interaction, and unique watermarks discourage data leaks by showing the viewers name on every document -something that Uber and Lyft both had to learn the hard way.
 Each suffered internal data leaks in the last few years which resulted in private company information becoming public.
 And when it comes to external attacks, two-factor authentication and robust security keep your information protected.